lesterlimjj/tp/docs/DeveloperGuide.md

   * Pros: Allows users from searching by space separated keywords.
   * Cons: Prevents users from specifying multiple keywords.

-* **Alternative 2:** New command format of `searchPersonName n/Name…`
+* **Alternative 2:** New command format of `searchPersonName n/Name…`, for example `searchPersonName n/Alex Yeoh n/John Doe`
-  * Pros: Allows users to specify multiple space separated keywords at once.
+  * Pros: Allows users to specify multiple space separated names at once.
 Prefix tag might be more appropriate for such a command.
   * Cons: Requires significant changes from AB3 legacy code.

 ### \[Consideration\] Applying multiple search/match filters concurrently